 MongoDB Atlas is now the primary database for Seracle’s white label crypto exchange software & as well as its Web 3.0 blockchain infrastructure which Seracle offers as a managed service.

-Using a combination of MongoDB Atlas on AWS and MongoDB Charts has given Seracle's developers access to a full application data platform that helps the company operate with ease, scalability and agility, while setting the foundations for its future growth.
+Using a combination of MongoDB Atlas on AWS and MongoDB Charts has given Seracle's developers access to a full developer data platform (Atlas) that helps the company operate with ease, scalability and agility, while setting the foundations for its future growth.